anshm-prog/railsnewapp/README.md

 # New phone app
 Hello my name is Ashish Mishra AKA Python_bot AKA anshm-prog, i am a student.
 This is my first Ruby On rails project New phone app.

-It was fun Learning this framework ands its quite easy to learn .
+Here is the link to the app: https://railsphone.herokuapp.com/friends It was fun Learning this framework ands its quite easy to learn .
 This README would normally document whatever steps are necessary to get the application up and running.